 It would certainly be in keeping with the history of Oklahoma.
 That territory once featured such a vibrant free black population that President Teddy Roosevelt toyed with the idea of turning the area into a black-majority state.
 Needless to say, such success wasn't allowed to last.
-The prosperous black people of Tulsa were targeted by a resurgent Ku Klux Klan, the city government, the police and the white community.
-Their campaign of intimidation climaxed with the shameful 1921 Tulsa Race Riot in which black-owned businesses were decimated and an untold number of black people numbering in the thousands were beaten, hospitalized or killed.
+The prosperous black people of Tulsa were targeted by a resurgent Ku Klux Klan, the city government, the police and the white community working in concert.
+A campaign of intimidation climaxed with the shameful 1921 Tulsa Race Riot in which black-owned businesses were decimated and an untold number of black people numbering in the thousands were beaten, hospitalized or killed.

 Heck, Jud could be a Native American.
 The Oklahoma Territory was the location where countless indigenous Americans were forced to relocate by the US government.
 Eventually, dozens of tribes were displaced to the area and -- again -- just as government officials considered creating a black-majority state, an all-Indian state was almost formed there as well.